 You may not realize it, but there are several types of breast cancer.
 Some breast cancer types have well-established treatment protocols that have proven to work effectively for many patients.
 There can be room for improvement on these, however.
 One area of focus for breast cancer research is looking at possible new combinations of therapies and treatment plans using FDA approved medicines and procedures.

-Some types of breast cancer have fewer well-defined treatment options including triple negative breast cancer.
-In this case cancer research may be looking at new potential treatment options.
+Some types of breast cancer have fewer well-defined treatment options including triple-negative breast cancer.
+In this case, cancer research or clinical trials may be looking at new potential treatment options.

 Compass Oncology’s cancer specialists participate in breast cancer research in our offices in hopes of being able to find and provide new treatments to these patients.
-Research trials are now available at four of our locations: Portland - East, Portland - West, Portland - Rose Quarter, and Tualatin.
+Research trials are now available at all of our locations.
 This research brings new hope for breast cancer patients, for a new treatment option, and renewed hope for life.

 What Types of Breast Cancer Research Trials are Available?

 Before a new breast cancer treatment is introduced to patients across the country, certain FDA (Federal Drug Administration) requirements must be met to show that the cancer treatment is effective and safe, and to determine the right amount and timing of the doses.
 Additionally, Compass Oncology also studies cancer medicines that are FDA approved for other types of cancers but also show promise for treating breast cancer.

 If the new cancer treatment can be proven safe and effective for the types of patients the trial has targeted then the FDA will be able to approve it for use among all patients in the U.S. with the same type of cancer.